View Barbara White's Notice on rugbyadvertiser.co.uk and share memories

 Her life will be remembered by all welcome to her celebration at

-St Andrew's Parish Church in Rugby, CV21 3PT on the Friday followed by a reception at the Church for those remembering her life as teacher, singer and pianist.
+St Andrew's Parish Church in Rugby, CV21 3PT on the Friday at 1.00pm, followed by a reception at the Church for those remembering her life as a teacher, singer and pianist.

 16 Railway Terrace, Rugby, CV21 3EW, telephone 01788 543008. www.waltonandtaylor.co.uk/donate